KanijiroSakado/WavFileReader/README.md

 # WavFileReader
-A simple and easy C++ single-header library for reading(loading) WAV files.
+A simple and easy C++ single-header library for loading WAV files.

 ## What You Can Do with This
 * Loading PCM data as single channel or multi channels
-* Loading data from random point in a file
+* Loading data from a random point in file
-* Getting WAV format information of a file
+* Getting WAV format information of file

 ## How To Use
 1. Include `wav_file_reader.h`.